 As part of our mission, Decatur Bar & Pop-Up Factory invites a new chef-in-residence every four to six months.
 We know that opening a restaurant is hard, so our goal is to provide talented, up-and-coming chefs the opportunity to run their own kitchen prior to making the plunge into brick-and-mortar.
 Each chef-in-residence offers light bites every day we are open and also two seatings on Friday and Saturday in our pop-up 30-seat restaurant.
 Every dinner is a new experience into the mind of our resident chef.

-Reservations available for Friday & Saturday evening seatings, at 6pm and 8:30pm.
+Reservations available every Friday & Saturday at 6pm and 8:30pm.

 Chef Evelyn Garcia

 Chef Evelyn Garcia honed her skills at such celebrated establishments as Spice Market, Masak, Bo.lan, Nahm and Kin Shop.
 While at Kin Shop, Garcia was able to participate on Food Network’s Chopped where she was announced Chopped Champion in the episode "All Burger Meal.”

 After traveling the world, Chef Evelyn has returned to her native Houston to live out her passion for Southeast Asian and Latin cuisine and follow her goals of opening her own restaurant.
 As our first resident chef at Decatur Bar & Pop-Up Factory, Chef Evelyn is helping to pave the way for those chefs that will follow in her footsteps.